 Students admitted to the program are eligible to transfer 10 credit hours relevant to public health from their initial school.
 All potential transfer credits will be reviewed and approved by the Rollins program administrator.
 Once enrolled in the MPH program, students must complete 32-35 credit hours, depending on the MPH concentration during the fall-spring semester sequence.
-Rollins will award the MPH degree after an enrolled student presents evidence of completion of all requirements for the MPH degree.
+Coursework from the graduate/professional school program must be transferred towards the MPH so that the student earns at least 42 credit hours for the MPH degree.
+Rollins will award the MPH degree after an enrolled student presents evidence of completion of all requirements for the MPH degree, including official transfer credit hours to meet the 42-credit hour degree requirement